wigging/genja/README.md

 # Genja

-Genja is a simple command line tool that generates HTML files from Markdown files.
+Genja is a simple static site generator for GitHub Pages.
+It is a command line tool built in Python that generates HTML files and a JSON feed from Markdown content.

 ## Installation